> PRIVACY-FIRST TIME TRACKING

 Sensitive data never leaves your machine.

 The DevClocked extension processes activity events locally.
-Only high-level summaries (session duration, repo name, language) are synced to the cloud for your dashboard.
+Only high-level summaries are synced to the cloud for your dashboard.
 File contents, full paths, and source code stay on your workstation.

 Frequently Asked Questions